hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 More information on each of these workflows is provided in the section below.

-Please note that while anyone with an RStudio project can download GitHub Actions, your hub needs to be hosted on GitHub in order to use these Actions.
 GitHub Actions can be downloaded using the command `use_hub_github_action()` with the name of the action in parentheses.

 For example, to download the github action `validate-submission`, you would use the code below: